SubhojitGhimire/Salton-Index-Cosine-Similarity/README.md

 # UNDERSTANDING THE CODE

-The included code file "saltonIndex.py" is an attempt to recreate Similarity Index Function available in NetworkX Library.
+The included code file "saltonIndex.py" is an attempt to recreate Similarity Index Function unavailable in NetworkX Library.
 The networkX library has all the other major similarity index function like Adamic-Adar Index (nx.adamic_adar_index (Graph)), Jaccard Coefficient (nx.jaccard_coefficient (Graph)), Preferential Attachment (nx.preferential_attachment (Graph)), Resource Allocation Index (nx.resource_allocation_index (Graph)) etc.

 Just like these networkx functions, this saltonIndex.py code also has the prime function which takes the parameter Graph in the form salton_index (Graph).